-When I go out hunting there are a few essentials that needs to be in my aresnal som of those are a pair of great crossbow broadheads or crossbow bolts, a awesome trail camera of course, my crossbow and a sweet single pin bow sight if I bring my recurve bow.
+When I go out hunting, there are a few essentials that need to be in my arsenal: a pair of great crossbow broadheads or crossbow bolts, an awesome trail camera, of course, my crossbow, and a sweet single-pin bow sight if I bring my recurve bow.
 You can find all my favorite picks for each item on the links.

-Now enough about me and my picks, lets move on to how to actually use the trail camera.
+Now enough about me and my picks; let’s move on to how to use the trail camera.

-When it comes to using a trail camera there are a lot of different options for you.
+When it comes to using a trail camera, there are many different options for you.
 You can use them for:

 Wildlife monitoring – See which animals come close to your home during the day or night.
-Alternatively, you can see which animals live on or near a trail or just about anywhere.
+Alternatively, you can see which animals live on or near a trail or anywhere.

 Home security – Would you like to see who or what is breaking into your barn?
 Use a trail camera to help you spot those potential thieves.
 The great thing about some of these cameras is the quality of the video or photographs is usually very good.
 This means you should get a clear image of what is happening.

 Farm monitoring – A trail camera can help you to see which animals are coming onto your land.
-This can help you to determine whether you need to improve your fencing around your land or animal enclosures.
+This can help you determine whether you need to improve the fencing around your land or animal enclosures.

-When it comes to setting up a trail camera you need to make sure you do it properly.
+When setting up a trail camera, you must ensure you do it properly.
 The good news is that setting up the camera is pretty easy.
 Here’s how to do it:

-1. Remove all of the items from the box and make sure there’s nothing missing.
-Check the item list that came in the box to make sure everything is there.
+1. Remove all items from the box and make sure nothing is missing.
+Check the item list in the box to ensure everything is there.

 2. Work out where you’re going to place your camera.
-Make sure you place it in an area where there’s at least 2-3 feet clearance so it’s more likely to capture something.
+Make sure you place it in an area with at least 2-3 feet of clearance so it’s more likely to capture something.

-3. Install fully-charged batteries into the camera and make sure you also put an SD card in there too.
-This will ensure that your camera is ready to go and it can be used right away.
+3. Install fully-charged batteries into the camera and make sure you also put an SD card.
+This will ensure that your camera is ready to go and can be used immediately.

 5. Mount your camera using a strap or a bungee cord.
 If you wish, you can also use a camera mount.
 Make sure your camera is secure.
 This will help to prevent it from falling off the tree or wherever you wish to place it.

 6. Ensure your camera can take a clear shot of the field of vision.
-It would be a shame if there is flora or fauna blocking the way.
+It will be a shame if flora or fauna blocks the way.

 7. Conceal the camera, making sure the lens is kept clear.
-Animals should ideal not be able to see the camera very well, if at all.
+Animals should ideally not be able to see the camera very well, if at all.

 9. Test the camera by activating it.
 Check the photograph to make sure it has turned out ok.
-If you need to make some adjustments, now is the time to do it.
+If you need to adjust, now is the time to do it.
 Continue to make adjustments until you’re satisfied with the quality of the photographs.